se-research/OpenDaVINCI/README.md

     $ sudo apt-get install opendavinci-lib opendavinci-tools opendavinci-supercomponent

-### Adding OpenDaVINCI to your Fedora Linux distribution:
+### Adding OpenDaVINCI to your Fedora Linux distribution

 1. Add our repository itself to your sources.list: